yirvine/reliever/PROJECT_CONTEXT.md

 5. User selects which cases to include via toggle switches
 6. Selected cases appear on the main cases page, showing the design basis flow (highest required flow rate)
 7. User generates a PDF report containing all selected cases

+## Vessel Management Workflow
+1. **Create/Edit Vessel**: User enters vessel properties and case data (stored in localStorage for active session)
+2. **Save Vessel**: Click "Save" button in VesselBar to persist to database (requires authentication)
+3. **Load Vessel**: Select from dropdown or sidebar to load saved vessel + all case data from database
+4. **Switch Vessels**: Seamlessly switch between saved vessels - dropdown and sidebar stay in sync
+5. **Delete Vessel**: Click "Delete" button to permanently remove vessel and all associated cases
+6. **New Vessel**: Click "New Vessel" to start fresh (prompts to save current vessel if unsaved changes exist)

 ## Important Notes